Sanjay1031/CapstoneProject/Design/DesignDoc.md

 # Design Document

-## _AmazonBudgetService_ Design
+## _BudgetMe_ App Design

 ## 1. Problem Statement

-Amazon Elite Budget Service is a highly advanced budgeting app that will enable users to have more control over their money/expenditures.
+BudgetMe is a highly advanced budgeting/expense tracking app that will enable users to have more control over their money/expenditures.
 Users can currently view their expenses by visiting the associated website/app for their card provider.
 However, users have requested that their expenditures and budget plans should be presented in a more streamlined, informative manner.

-This design document describes the main use cases and functionality of Amazon Elite Budget Service, a new, native AWS service that will provide users a cleaner, more informative means to view expenditures and budget goals.
+This design document describes the main use cases and functionality of BudgetMe, a new service that implements AWS technologies and will provide users a cleaner, more informative means to view expenditures and budget goals.
-It is designed to interact with the Expense Management Client(which allows users to view expenditure information based on assigned tags and budget information based on their set goal).
+It is designed to interact with a front end component (which allows users to view expenditure information based on assigned tags and budget information based on their set goal).

 ## 2. Top Questions to Resolve in Review